Preparation of the Annual Security Report

 EPD compiles its crime statistics based not only on information that it receives directly, but also from crimes reported to the following sources on or near all Emory campuses: (a) other “campus security authorities” (as that term is defined in the Regulations), including campus security officers; Residence Life personnel, athletic team coaches, assistant coaches, trainers, and certain other Campus Life personnel; the Dean of any school or college of the University; certain Associate or Assistant Deans of any school or college of the University; advisors to student organizations; Title IX coordinators; and any other member of the Emory community who meets the criteria under the Regulations; and (b) crimes reported to local police authorities.
 Campus Security Authorities who are not EPD personnel must notify EPD of all Clery Crimes of which they become aware, either directly or through Emory’s Online Campus Security Authority report form.
 Reports of crimes made to persons or agencies outside EPD are solicited by written request from EPD.
 A formal police report of a crime is not necessary for the crime report to be included in the statistical compilation.
 Crime victims’ names are not disclosed in the statistical report.

-The statistics and any additions or changes to policy or informational statements are compiled into a draft Report by the EPD and Emory Public Safety, with assistance from the Office of Compliance.
-The Assistant Vice President for Public Safety serves as the Campus Security Survey Administrator and submits the annual Report to the Department of Education.
-The Office of the Senior Vice President of Communications and External Affairs notifies all students and employees by email of the posting of the Report on the Internet.
+The Director of Clery Act Compliance serves as the Campus Security Survey Administrator and submits the annual statistical report to the Department of Education.
+The Office of the Senior Vice President of Communications and Public Affairs notifies all students and employees by email of the posting of the Report on the Emory website.